-Animals are prohibited in the Libraries except for certified guide dogs and service animals for individuals with visual or physical disabilities.
+Animals are prohibited in the Libraries except for certified guide dogs and service animals.

 The Libraries assumes no responsibility for any possible damage to the users' audio or video equipment that might be related to using audio-visual materials borrowed from the Libraries.

 Reference collection items can be loaned based on the discretion of Research Assistance Desk librarians or professional staff.